Still Read Books? Here are the 10 Coolest Bookstores in NOLABy Kimmie Tubre

 6. Maple Street Book Shop.
 This bookshop is one of the more unique shops in the city.
 This popular Uptown shop is a traditional New Orleans home filled with some of the best books you’ll ever read.

-7. Garden District Book Shop is just blocks away from the streetcar line, in the heart of NOLA’s beautiful Garden District.
+7. Garden District Book Shop.
+Located just blocks away from the streetcar line, this bookstore in the heart of NOLA’s beautiful Garden District.
 They offer a wide array of books including classics and nonfiction.
 They also support local authors with their consignment section.

 8. Kitchen Witch.
 Do you love Creole and Cajun cuisine?
 Do you want the secrets to all of those great recipes?
 If so, Kitchen Witch is the place for you!
 They sell more local cookbooks than dishes you could think to cook up.
 What better way to bring a little bit of NOLA home?

-9. Octavia Books, located near the University area, has a contemporary flare with a friendly neighborhood attitude.
+9. Octavia Books.
+Located near the University area, Octavia Books has a contemporary flare with a friendly neighborhood attitude.
 The knowledgeable staff members are obvious book lovers who can probably tell you a little something about every book in the building.